unraid/docs/docs/unraid-os/manual/storage-management.md

 - You can only do this if your pool is configured for redundancy at both the data and metadata level.
 - You can check what raid level your pool is currently set to by clicking on it on the Main tab and scrolling down to the Balance Status section.
 - You can only remove one drive at a time

 1. Stop the array
 2. Unassign a pool drive.
 3. Start the array
 4. Click on the pool drive
-5. if you still have more than one drive in the pool then you can simply run a Balance operation
+5. If you still have more than one drive in the pool then you can simply run a Balance operation
 6. If you only have one drive left in the pool then switch the pool RAID level to single as described below